-- Part-time and seasonal income can be used to qualify the borrower if it is documented that the borrower has worked the part-time job consistently for the past two years and plans to continue. - Part-time income received for less than two years may be included as qualifying income, provided that the underwriter justifies and documents that the income is likely to continue.
+- Part-time and seasonal income can be used to qualify the borrower if it is documented that the borrower has worked the part-time job consistently for the past two years and plans to continue. - Part-time income received for less than two years (but no less than 18 months) may be included as qualifying income, provided that the underwriter justifies and documents that the income is likely to continue.